FDOS/fdisk/README.md

 ## Copyright

-This program is Copyright 1998 - 2023 by Brian E. Reifsnyder and The FreeDOS Project under the terms of the GNU General Public License, version 2.
+This program is Copyright 1998 - 2023 by Brian E. Reifsnyder and The FreeDOS Project under the terms of the GNU General Public License, version 2 or later.

 This program comes as-is and without warranty of any kind.
 The author of this software assumes no responsibility pertaining to the use or mis-use of this software.
 By using this software, the operator is understood to be agreeing to the terms of the above.

 ## Third party credits